-However, if you miss the final exam, you will receive a failing grade unless you contact the professor by 5pm on Friday, December 16 and arrange for a make-up exam at the start of the Spring Semester.
+However, if you miss the final exam, you will receive a failing grade unless you contact the professor by 5pm on Wednesday, May 3 and arrange for a make-up exam at the start of the Summer or Autumn Semester.
 In the interim you will receive a grade of Incomplete until the make-up exam is graded.